Last updated on March 17th, 2021 at 11:25 pm

-Mothers are important — they carry babies in their wombs until they’re full-term and ready for birth; they wean the children if they choose to breastfeed; we revere single mothers for “beating the odds” and raising children who turn out as amazing adults.
-There’s no doubt in anyone’s minds that children cannot exist without mothers, but fathers are too often treated as little more than sperm donors.
+Mothers are important—they carry babies in their wombs until they’re full-term and ready for birth; they wean the children if they choose to breastfeed; we revere single mothers for “beating the odds” and raising children who turn out as amazing adults.
+No one doubts that children can’t exist without mothers, but fathers are too often seen as more than sperm donors.

-There are Dads who do it right — the ones who stick around, nurture their children and raise them to positively influence the world around them.
+There are Dads who do it right—ones who stick around, nurture their children and raise them to positively influence the world around them.
 The ones at the park playing with their kids because there’s a parent at home dying for some extra sleep.
 The ones attending ballet recitals and sewing Halloween costumes to support their children’s dreams.
-Gender norms are slowly dying, lines are slowly blurring, and the good fathers are unafraid to do whatever it takes to be the Dad their children need, because screw how society thinks a father’s supposed to act — a real father provides for his family, and not just with a bi-weekly paycheque.
+Gender norms are slowly dying, lines are slowly blurring, and the good fathers are unafraid to do whatever it takes to be the Dad their children need, because screw how society thinks a father’s supposed to act—a real father provides for his family, and not just with a bi-weekly paycheque.